jdtremaine/hue-codec/README.md

 # How do I get the tests and examples working?
-Note: if you don't want to run the tests and examples and only want to use this library in your project, see the usage instructions above under "How do I use this?".
+If you don't want to run the tests and examples and only want to use this library in your project, see the usage instructions above under [How do I use this?](#how-do-i-use-this).

+The examples and tests use hard-coded paths to simplify cross-platform asset handling.

 ## Ubuntu
 Ubuntu installation instructions for examples and tests: